burkkyy/number-recog/README.md

 Compliling
 ----------
-If you wish to use the gui, before compliling be sure to include the opencv library To compile run: make all
+If you wish to use the gui, before compliling be sure to include the opencv library.
+To compile simply run: make all

 How to run
 ----------